kuusamo/core/readme.md

 To do list
 ----------

-* Better select dropdown icon - https://css-tricks.com/styling-a-select-like-its-2019/
 * Database install / migrations
-* Certificate accreditations

-Certificate accreditations

-* What fields are mandatory?
+* Certificate accreditations - what fields are mandatory?

 Roadmap